codersclub/DRKB/database/sybase/delphi_sybase_manual/index.md

 A few things to note are:

 1. In this example the BLOB is a bitmap file that is displayed using a 'TImage' box

 2. 'keyfld' and 'imagefld' are columns in the table.
 Keyfld accepts only integer values and is set to the default 'autoincrement' in ASA.
 It is also set to be the 'Primary Key'.
 This means that every number in the 'keyfld' column must be unique.
 Refer to Appendix C: Primary Key Issues on page 34, for more details.
 'Imagefld' accepts only long binary values.
 Long binary values are used to store BLOBs

-(Note: The Create table statement for table 'blob' being used here is the following.
+   **Note:** The Create table statement for table 'blob' being used here is the following:

-'CREATE TABLE blob ( keyfld int primary key default autoincrement, imagefld long binary)' )
+        CREATE TABLE blob (
+          keyfld int primary key default autoincrement,
+          imagefld long binary
+        )

-3. If the bitmap is larger than 1.4 megabytes you will observe the error message,

-     'Invalid BLOB length'
+3. If the bitmap is larger than 1.4 megabytes you will observe the error message, 'Invalid BLOB length'

 Figure 7 depicts the sample application created with the code used above.
 Under 'Pick your Alias' is a box which lists all the names of